nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxw72/demo_apps/power_mode_switch/example_board_readme.md

 1. To wakeup the chip via VBAT, please press SW5, and the falling edge will wakeup the chip.
 2. To test PowerSwitchOff(Smart power switch) mode, cut the SH9 trace between P3V3_DUT and VDD_REG, then populate a 0-ed ohm resistor in SH9 to connect VDD_REG and VOUT_SWITCH nodes.
-3. The data of power consumption is measured on FRDM-MCXW72 RevD JP5(3-4) which is in DCDC mode.

 Prepare the Demo
 ===============